 Rocketbook Everlast Smart Notebook

 The RocketBook Everest Smart Notebook has 36 reusable pages – whether written with a pilot frequency ink, marker, or highlighters – that can be wiped clean with a damp cloth if written.
 The ink dries after 15 seconds, and the note can be scanned from the camera of your smartphone to Dropbox, iCloud, or Google Drive.
-The notebook is delivered with a pen.
+The notebook will be delivered with a pen.

 Moleskine Evernote Notebook